viamrobotics/camera-servers/README.md

 ### If none of that works, try this:
 https://github.com/IntelRealSense/librealsense/blob/master/doc/libuvc_installation.md

-Lastly, to use a local copy of RDK see https://github.com/viamrobotics/rdk/blob/main/grpc/cpp/README.md for setting up required grpc components and after doing the `make setup buf` in grpc/cpp inside RDK, set `RDK_SOURCE_DIR` appropriately and build.
+Lastly, to use a local copy of of the Viam API https://github.com/viamrobotics/api for setting up required grpc components  or use `make buf`.